GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

+  - Amazon launches an AR app that works with new QR codes on its boxes
+     <hr/>

+      - *Amazon has quietly launched a new augmented reality application that works with QR codes on the company’s shipping boxes to create “interactive, shareable” AR experiences.
+Called simply “Amazon Augmented Reality,” the retailer describes the app as a “fun way …*

   - What to expect from Apple’s ‘Hi Speed’ iPhone event
       <hr/>

       - *For starters, iPhones, of course.
 That one was easy.
 The company skipped out on new mobile devices during its recent Apple Watch event, owing to COVID-19-related delays.
 And, of course, the fact that the events are all pre-taped and virtual now means companie…*

-  - Nym Health raises $14 million for its auditable machine learning tools for automating hospital billing
-      <hr/>

-      - *A little less than two years after raising its seed round, the Israeli-based Nym Health has added another $14 million to its cash haul so it can roll out its technology developing auditable machine learning tools for automating hospital billing.
-The new finan…*

   - 2020 IPO report card: are tech's newest public companies meeting expectations?
       <hr/>